-This RFP is issued to provide Apartment Treatment housing for of up to 450 Apartment Treatment (TAP) housing units Statewide for individuals with a serious mental illness and/or co-occurring disorder of substance abuse who meet the criteria outlined in section 1.2.
+This RFP is issued to provide Apartment Treatment housing for of up to 171 Apartment Treatment (TAP) housing units Statewide for individuals with a serious mental illness and/or co-occurring disorder of substance abuse who meet the criteria outlined in section 1.2.

 The selected agency will receive eligible applicants through the Housing Single Point of Access (SPOA/SPA).
 It is expected that the agency will maintain a low barrier admission policy and promote a rapid transition to housing.
-This means the referral and admission process must not place an undue burden on the referring entity or recipient.
+Agency admissions policies should be designed to screen in applicants with the greatest need and must not place an undue burden on the referring entity or recipient.
 Communication between parties should promote a collaborative relationship in order to facilitate admission to the program.
 Requirements such as sobriety or community tenure must not impact acceptance.
 Once accepted the agency will work with the individual and referring entity to develop a coordinated admission plan to ensure a successful transition and "warm hand off".